History of Zionism (pre-1948)

-As an organized nationalist movement, Zionism is generally considered to have been founded by Theodor Herzl in 1897.
-However, the history of Zionism began earlier and is intertwined with Jewish history and Judaism.
-The organizations of Hovevei Zion (lit.
-'Lovers of Zion'), held as the forerunners of modern Zionist ideals, were responsible for the creation of 20 Jewish towns in Palestine between 1870 and 1897.
+As an organised nationalist movement, Zionism is generally considered to have been founded by Theodor Herzl in 1897.
+However, forerunners have been identified going back to the 18th century, the most significant being the organisations of Hovevei Zion (lit.
+'Lovers of Zion'), responsible for the creation of 20 Jewish towns in Palestine between 1870 and 1897.

 At the core of the Zionist ideology was the traditional aspiration for a Jewish national home through the re-establishment of Jewish sovereignty in Palestine, to be facilitated by the Jewish diaspora (see aliyah).
 Herzl sought an independent Jewish state (usually defined as a secular state with a Jewish-majority population, in contrast to a theocratic Halakhic state), as expressed in his 1896 pamphlet Der Judenstaat.
-Though he did not live to witness it, his vision was fulfilled with the founding of the State of Israel in 1948.
+Though he did not live to witness it, his vision was fulfilled with the founding in 1948 of the State of Israel within the former territory of Mandatory Palestine.